-As a staunch romance lover, ‘One Day’ really swept me off with its warmth, sincerity and charm.
-The film tells the story of a couple who spend a memorable night together on their graduation day and stay in touch even after going their own separate ways.
-It’s a gorgeously exhilarating mix of romance, comedy and a bit of sentiments and Hathaway’s exuberance and liveliness infuse the film with an addictive flavor of eccentricity that makes it so refreshing despite a few hiccups that threaten to wreck its smartly plotted narrative.
+As a staunch romance lover, ‘One Day’ really swept me off with its warmth, sincerity, and charm.
+The film tells the story of a couple who spend a memorable night together on their graduation day and stay in touch even after going their separate ways.
+It’s a gorgeously exhilarating mix of romance, comedy, and a bit of sentiment and Hathaway’s exuberance and liveliness infuse the film with an addictive flavor of eccentricity that makes it so refreshing despite a few hiccups that threaten to wreck its smartly plotted narrative.

 Read More: Best Jake Gyllenhaal Movies

 8. Becoming Jane (2007)